isidornygren/ergoap/README.md

 commands.spawn(goal);
 ```

+The planner will then try to find the best path of actions in order to achieve the goal.

 ## Features

 ### `utility` (enabled by default)

+_This feature is not fully implemented yet._

 Enable the utility feature in order to use `GoalProviders` which uses a `Score` in order to determine the current Goal.